 401(k) Resource Guide - Plan Sponsors - 401(k) Plan Overview

-A 401(k) plan is a qualified (i.e., meets the standards set forth in the Internal Revenue Code (IRC) for tax-favored status) profit-sharing, stock bonus, pre-ERISA money purchase pension, or a rural cooperative plan under which an employee can elect to have the employer contribute a portion of the employee’s cash wages to the plan on a pre-tax basis.
-These deferred wages (elective deferrals) are not subject to federal income tax withholding at the time of deferral, and they are not reflected as taxable income on the employee’s Form 1040, U.S. Individual Income Tax Return.
+A 401(k) plan is a qualified plan under which an employee can elect to have the employer contribute a portion of the employee’s wages to an individual account under the plan.
+The underlying plan can be a profit-sharing, stock bonus, pre-ERISA money purchase pension, or a rural cooperative plan.
+The deferred wages (elective deferrals) are not subject to federal income tax withholding at the time of deferral, and they are not reflected as taxable income on the employee’s individual income tax return.

 401(k) plans are permitted to allow employees to designate some or all of their elective deferrals as “Roth elective deferrals” that are generally subject to taxation under the rules applicable to Roth IRAs.
-The information contained in this guide does not pertain to Roth 401(k)s unless specifically stated.
+Roth deferrals are included in the employee's taxable income in the year of the deferral.

 Two of the tax advantages of sponsoring a 401(k) plan are: